 Hang Cả (Fish cave)

 At 127m long and nearly 20m broad, Hang Ca is a “wet” cave that has worn its way through a karst outcrop to allow entry to watercraft.
-It is said that it contains more stalactites and stalagmites than any other cave in the area and is one of the largest and most visited.
-It is also high enough that even during torrential floods the river never reaches the top and so remains open even when others are closed to boat traffic.
+Reportedly, Hang Ca contains more stalactites and stalagmites than any other in the area, making it one of the largest and most visited.
+Its high ceiling keeps it above flood levels, even during torrential rains.
+As such, the river never reaches the top and allows boats to continue operating while other caves are closed.

-Opposite the cave is a small outcrop called Vườn Am (Garden Island) which Feng Shui ascribes as favorable aspect and which once contained a training temple for monkhood.
-It was later moved to Thai Vi temple but it is still known as a peaceful spot to fish and write poetry (poetry writing being a revered form of art for the Vietnamese noble class).
+Opposite the cave, a small outcrop called Vườn Am (Garden Island) receives a favorable aspect according to Feng Shui.
+The island once housed a training temple for monks, which later relocated to Thai Vi temple.
+People still regard the area as a peaceful spot to fish and write poetry – a revered art form among the Vietnamese noble class.

 Hang Ba (Third Cave)

-Of note is that most of the boats will be piloted by women who row using their feet rather than their arms.
-This is fairly common for Tam Coc and one assumes it leaves their hands free for the fishing this area is renowned for.
-In these modern times, it also gives them the opportunity to display the embroidered wares that they will often offer to their passengers.Or, more likely, scroll through their Facebook pages.
+Women pilot many of the boats, following the local custom of rowing with their feet rather than their arms.
+Presumably, they use this technique to keep their hands free for fishing.
+In these modern times, it also gives them the opportunity to display the embroidered wares that they will often offer to their passengers.Or, just as likely, to scroll through their Facebook pages.

 Boating

-In addition to the boat trip to the three caves there are plenty of other attractions such as Bich Dong Pagoda, Thai Vi Temple, Thien Huong Cave, and Linh Coc pagoda.
-As is often the case, the journey itself will be as important as the destination as you will get to enjoy the stunning scenery and friendly locals as you make your own pace through this very ancient and special part of Vietnam.
+In addition to the boat trip to the three caves there are plenty of other attractions.
+Bich Dong Pagoda, Thai Vi Temple, Thien Huong Cave and Linh Coc pagoda to name a few.
+As is often the case, the journey itself will be as important as the destination.
+Hopefully you will get to enjoy the stunning scenery and friendly locals as you make your own pace through this very ancient and special part of Vietnam.

 Van Lam

-Van Lam Village is centered by the wharf area and is the main town of Tam Coc.
-Offers a variety of international restaurants, souvenir shops, fashion houses and so oo, it is very much geared towards the English speaking crowd and you should not find it difficult to navigate.
+The wharf area is at the center of Van Lam Village, which serves as the main town of Tam Coc.
+Offering a variety of international restaurants, souvenir shops, fashion houses and so on, it is very much geared towards the English speaking crowd.
+As such, you should not find it difficult to navigate.
 Just be aware of the various scams and petty theft that occur in any tourist destination the world over.
 Keep your valuables hidden and secure, don’t flash around money, don’t leave valuable unattended and so on.
 Vietnamese are generally honest, affable folk but such concentrations of newly arrived visitors with cash to spend will always attract some of the worse elements of any society.

-Mornings are a great time for exploring but the locals may be limited in their time to converse.
-The afternoon is a great time, when the sun is hidden behind the limestone mountains and the lights and lanterns are illuminated and the local populace generally have more leisure to walk, talk and learn about the diverse customs and habits of their visitors.
+You’ll find mornings ideal for exploring, though locals often have limited time to chat.
+In the afternoon, as the sun dips behind the limestone mountains and lights and lanterns begin to glow, locals usually have more time to walk, talk, and learn about the diverse customs and habits of their visitors.
 Alternatively, you may come across groups of students who want to get to know you and converse in English with you – an often fun and appreciated form of cultural interaction.

 Travel Tips

 Tam Coc is only around 7km from Ninh Binh city however there is a “short” way and a long looping journey through Trang An.
-GRAB, the Vietnamese version of Uber is often the cheapest, easier way to move around, with its fixed pricing and journey tracking- and no, a credit card is not necessary.
+GRAB, the Vietnamese version of Uber is often the cheapest, easier way to move around, with its fixed pricing and journey tracking.
+No credit card is necessary as they are happy to take cash.
 For independent travelers you may get there by following Google Maps to Van Lam, Ninh Hải commune, Hoa Lư district, Ninh Binh province.

 Bus